 CCI = (Price - Simple Moving Average (SMA)) / (0.015 x Mean Deviation)

-The CCI is plotted as a line on a chart, and it is typically measured on a scale of -100 to 100.
+The CCI is represented as a line on a chart and is usually measured on a scale of -100 to 100.
 Values above 100 indicate overbought conditions, while values below -100 indicate oversold conditions.

-If the CCI is above 100 and then starts to decline, it could be a sign that the uptrend is losing momentum and a potential sell signal.
-Similarly, if the CCI is below -100 and then starts to rise, it could be a sign that the downtrend is losing momentum and a potential buy signal.
+If the CCI rises above 100 and then begins to decline, it might indicate that the uptrend is losing momentum, serving as a potential sell signal.
+Conversely, if the CCI falls below -100 and then starts to rise, it may suggest that the downtrend is losing momentum, acting as a potential buy signal.

-On this Tesla, Inc. (NASDAQ: TSLA) chart, you can see the CCI number is over 100 and starting to decline.
-The stock has also hit against the $200 whole dollar level multiple items and it is acting as resistance.
+On this Tesla, Inc. (NASDAQ: TSLA) chart, you can see that the CCI number is over 100 and starting to decline.
+The stock has also hit the $200 whole dollar level multiple times, and it is acting as resistance.

-This could mean the uptrend is losing momentum and the trend could reverse.
+This may indicate that the uptrend is losing momentum and could potentially reverse.

 Darvas Box

-The Darvas Box is a technical analysis tool based on the idea that the price of an asset will often fluctuate within a defined range, and that breakouts from this range can indicate a potential trend change.
+The Darvas Box is a technical analysis tool based on the idea that the price of an asset often fluctuates within a defined range, and that breakouts from this range can indicate a potential trend change.

-To use the Darvas Box, traders first identify the high and low points of the asset's price over a specified period of time.
+To use the Darvas Box, traders first identify the high and low points of the asset's price over a specified period.
 They then draw a box on the chart between these points, with the top of the box representing the high point and the bottom of the box representing the low point.

-If the price of the asset breaks out above the top of the box, it could be a sign of a bullish trend and a potential buy signal.
-If the price breaks out below the bottom of the box, it could be a sign of a bearish trend and a potential sell signal.
+If the asset's price breaks out above the top of the box, it may indicate a bullish trend and a potential buy signal.
+Conversely, if the price breaks out below the bottom of the box, it may signal a bearish trend and a potential sell signal.

-The Darvas Box is a technical analysis tool based on the idea that the price of an asset will often fluctuate within a defined range, and that breakouts from this range can indicate a potential trend change.
+The Darvas Box is a technical analysis tool based on the premise that the price of an asset often fluctuates within a defined range, and that breakouts from this range can signal a potential trend change.

-You can see on this Tesla, Inc. (NASDAQ: TSLA) chart, the Darvas box outlines the $200 level as resistance.
-If the stock can break that level, it could be a bullish sign and a potential buy signal.
+You can see on this Tesla, Inc. (NASDAQ: TSLA) chart that the Darvas box outlines the $200 level as resistance.
+If the stock breaks that level, it could signal a bullish trend and a potential buy opportunity.

 Conclusion

-In conclusion, technical indicators are used by traders to identify potential entry and exit points, confirm trends, and identify divergences or potential ranges of stocks.
+In conclusion, technical indicators are used by traders to identify potential entry and exit points, confirm trends, and recognize divergences or potential ranges of stocks.

-But it's important to note that all of these individual indicators are just one tool in a trader's toolbox.
-None of them should be used as an absolute buy or signal in your trading.
+However, it's important to note that each of these individual indicators is merely one tool in a trader's toolbox.
+None of them should be regarded as an absolute buy or sell signal in your trading.

-It’s always best to use multiple indicators and tools to get a complete picture of the market.
+It’s always best to utilize multiple indicators and tools to gain a comprehensive understanding of the market.